physionetchallenges/physionetchallenges.github.io/2023/index.md

 Please use the above [example code](#algorithms) as templates for your submissions.

-Please see the [submission instructions](submissions) for detailed information about how to submit a successful Challenge entry, double check your code (we cannot debug your code for you), and [submit](https://docs.google.com/forms/d/e/1FAIpQLSedoXArGWNlo_VEUsR4tPque62j8rmHKkG5cLG18Uj-IWivgQ/viewform?usp=sf_link) when ready.
+Please see the [submission instructions](submissions) for detailed information about how to submit a successful Challenge entry, double check your code (we cannot debug your code for you), and [submit](https://docs.google.com/forms/d/e/1FAIpQLSfBY14ldx1ngucgEUZCvVPMqsRH4tya2M51oejieA1dJGPC9w/viewform?usp=sf_link) when ready.
 We will provide feedback on your entry as soon as possible, so please wait at least **72 hours** before contacting us about the status of your entry.

 ## <a name="scoring"></a> Scoring

 For this year's Challenge, the scoring metric is the true positive rate (TPR) for predicting a poor outcome (CPC of 3, 4, or 5) given a false positive rate (FPR) of less than or equal to 0.05 at 72 hours after return of spontaneous circulation.

+The below confusion matrix gives the numbers of patients with poor or good outcomes that receive poor or good predictions from a model.

 <a name="confusion-matrix"></a>
 <table>